Crashpilot1000/TestCode3/HarakiriREADME/README.txt

    rc_motor = 1 esc_min will be applied, the pid regulation will be ACTIVE.
 That prevents tipovers in the air when thrstick down, but may cause tipovers on the ground. rc_motor = 2 esc_moff will be applied, that means motors are off then "motor stop".
    NOTE: Baromode and Autoland.
 Once copter is flying (decision upon that is based on surpassing esc_nfly) in Baromode, a thrstick down will trigger Autolanding, not motor stop.
+-  Fixed PPSUM readout to prevent channelmixup on error (even for just one ppsum frame).
+Fixed Frsky 18ms 8channel ppsum problem (you can also use the frsky 27ms FW)

 - RED LED:
 -- In GPS mode the red LED will ALWAYS count up the satcount starting by 5 followed by a 2 sec break.
 2 blinks followed by 2sec break = 6 Sats.